cranndarach/codeblock/whos-good-at-what.md

 * Rachael - reasonably experienced, though not so much with more specialized libraries (but I might be able to help anyway)
+* Russell - reasonably experienced

+### Matplotlib

+* Russell - some experience

+### NetworkX

+* Russell - some experience?
+I haven't seriously worked with it in a while, though....

+### NLTK

+* Russell - reasonably experienced

 ### Numpy

 * Rachael - some experience
+* Russell - some experience

+### Pandas

+* Russell - reasonably experienced; of all the Python packages I know, I know this the best

+### Scikit-Learn

+* Russell - some experience (I don't actually use this that often...maybe a few times a year?...but the interface is simple enough that it's easy to (re)learn)

+### Scipy

+* Russell - some experience (less than Pandas and numpy)

+### Seaborn

+* Russell - reasonably experienced

 ## R

 * Sahil - learning the basics, though I have a good amount of experience with mixed effects models and growth curve analyses
+* Russell - I sometimes do things in R when forced to, but I always have to re-learn basic syntax when I'm using it...

 ## Ruby